 In a large skillet over medium heat, melt the butter.
-Add the apples, and cook for a few minutes while stirring frequently.
-Add the brown sugar, cinnamon, and salt, and stir to coat apple pieces.
-Cook for about 5 minutes or until the apples are softened and become syrupy.
+Add the apples and cook for a few minutes while stirring frequently.
+Add the brown sugar, cinnamon, and salt, and stir to coat the apple pieces.
+Cook for 5 to 10 minutes or until the apples are softened and become syrupy.
 Reduce the heat to low.

 Sprinkle in the cornstarch and stir until the juices boil and thicken, about 1 minute.
 Transfer to a bowl.
 Let cool for 15 minutes then refrigerate until chilled, about 30 minutes.